This document describes the distributed architecture of Hipcheck and how plugins get started.

 initialization can take differing amounts of time, the executor does a series of

-connection attempts.
+up to max_conn_attempts connection attempts.
 For each failed connection, the

-, which increases linearly with the number of
+executor waits backoff_interval, which increases linearly with the number of

 failed connections.
 The calculated backoff is modulated by a random jitter

-between 0 and jitter_percent
+between 0 and jitter_percent.

 Overall, the sleep duration between failed connections is equal to